-Travel tip for visiting the Fragonard Museum: Entrance is free and it’s not too far from the Fragonard Perfume Factory.
-(23, Boulevard Fragonard, Grasse, France)
+Travel tip for visiting the Fragonard Museum: Entrance is free and it’s not too far from the Fragonard Perfume Factory at 23, Boulevard Fragonard, Grasse, France.

 More sights for your one day in Grasse itinerary

-If you have, like I had, only one day in Grasse, you’ll be spoiled for choice.
+If you have only one day in this fragrant South of France city, you’ll be spoiled for choice, and you may decide you want to stay and smell the roses longer.
 Here are some other top sights in Grasse:

-The 13th century Notre Dame du Puy’s Cathedral – go here to see 3 paintings by Rubens: The Thorn Coronation, Sainte Helene and The Foundation of the Cross, and a Fragonard painting, The Washing of the Feet.
+At the 13th century Notre Dame du Puy’s Cathedral you can see three paintings by Rubens: The Thorn Coronation, Sainte Helene and The Foundation of the Cross, and, while it’s hard to top Rubens, a highlight of seeing the cathedral is the Fragonard painting, The Washing of the Feet.

-The International Perfume Museum – Opened in 1989, the perfume museum is dedicated to “safeguarding and promoting the international heritage of scents.”
-In this sleek modern building you can delve into 3,000 years of perfume history, and smell a few petals in the rooftop garden.
+Another thing to do in Grasse is to see the International Perfume Museum.
+Opened in 1989, it’s dedicated to “safeguarding and promoting the international heritage of scents.”
+That’s how important the perfume industry is to Grasse, and in this sleek modern building you can delve into 3,000 years of perfume history, and sniff a few petals in the rooftop garden.

-Look for: Marie Antoinette’s travel toiletry set and perfume bottles from ancient Egypt.
-(2 Boulevard du Jeu-de-Ballon, Grasse, France)
+While you’re there, look out for Marie Antoinette’s travel toiletry set and perfume bottles from ancient Egypt.

+No trip to Grasse is complete without a meal.
 For fine Provençal cuisine try the Michelin-starred La Bastide St-Antoine in the 5-star La Bastide St-Antoine Hotel.
-And if you’re thinking of spending the night, La Bastide St-Antoine is the only 5-star hotel in Grasse.
-(48 av.
-Henri-Dunant, Grasse, France.)

-Sadly, I did not dine at La Bastide St-Antoine because I was too late for lunch and too early for dinner.
+Sadly, I did not get to eat at La Bastide St-Antoine because I was too late for lunch and too early for dinner.
 If this happens to you, and I hope it doesn’t, you can do what I did, which is to grab a piece of pizza in the Old Town.

 One day in Grasse: train or bus?